spiral/docs/docs/en/security/validator.md

 | boolean  | ---                    | Value has to be boolean or integer[0,1].      |

 > **Note**
-> All of the rules of this checker are available without prefix.
+> All of the rules of this checker are available without the prefix.

 ### Required